 “Your slave saw us,” Ann said.
 “Why would she not speak against us if asked?”

-“Pretending to be ill will help us none,” Betty said.
+“Pretending to be ill won’t help us,” Betty said.
 “It will only make our sins worse.
 We must tell Father—”

-“Speak of this to the Reverend, and I will tell him it was you who begin it,” Ann said sharply.
+“Speak of this to the Reverend, and I will tell him it was you who began it,” Ann said sharply.

 Betty’s mouth snapped shut, her lips forming a tight line.
 Ann could be wicked, and both girls knew she would hold true to her word if tested.
 They knew they would be punished for their wrongdoing.
-But how would more wrongdoing right it?
+But how would more wrongdoing make it right?

 “If you would blame anyone, Ann Putnam, it would be me,” Abigail said.
 “Do not bring harm to Betty for your amusement.”